oneshoe-7/NEW/README.md

 # NEW
-This is a new repository
+This is a new repository The first readMe.